You’ve probably heard that air travel is widely considered the safest mode of transportation.

 Observing air travel safety stats, it becomes clear that the most likely reason so many people worldwide dread flying so much is the low expectancy of survival in case of a crash.

-On another note, drone statistics indicate that people are experiencing more accidents when flying their drones than while flying in an airplane.
+On another note, drone statistics indicate that people are experiencing more accidents when flying their drones than when flying in an airplane.

 35. Commercial airplanes are safer than private ones.